citp/privacy-policy-historical/t/th/thu/thumbvu.com.md

-> *The following text is extracted and transformed from the thumbvu.com privacy policy that was archived on 2011-04-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110429032328id_/http%3A//www.thumbvu.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thumbvu.com privacy policy that was archived on 2011-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111209130655id_/http%3A//www.thumbvu.com/privacy) for the most accurate reproduction.*

-# thumbvu - Privacy
+# ThumbVu - Privacy

 ## Privacy Policy